-Best Burger in The Neighborhood (for now)
+Best Burger in The Neighborhood (for a time)

 I rarely use the word "incredible" to describe something, but that's the first word that came to mind when I bit into Cave's cheeseburger.
 It is a huge burger featuring a half-pound of beef infused with a secret combination of herbs and seasonings.
 Cave's cooks the ground beef "well done" to a juicy tenderness, although I'm sure that the restaurant can accommodate anyone's cooking preference.
 Along with American cheese, lettuce, tomato, onions (which I omitted), mustard and mayo, Cave's cheeseburger is a culinary masterpiece.